krishna-akula2003/Image_to_text_conversion/README.md

-Image to text conversion using python
+### basic implemenatation of Image to text conversion using python